flyingmachine/brave-clojure-web/content/7-functional-programming.md

 ## Chapter Summary

-* Pure functions are idempotent and side-effect free.
+* Pure functions are referentially transparent and side-effect free.
   This makes them easy to reason about.
 * Try to keep your dirty, impure functions to a minimum.
 * In an immutable world, you use recursion instead of for/while and function composition instead of successions of mutations